tedblair2/grafana-reporter/README.md

 # Grafana Reporter

-The code works with all types of dashboards even those with repeats but not thos with repeats based on grafana rows.
+The code works with all types of dashboards even those with repeats but not those with repeats based on grafana rows.
 Currently working on that.